jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-ref.md

 # Warn for use of `ref` prop (jsx-no-ref)

-Warn if an custom element uses a `ref` prop in user-defined JSX components, as this is a smell of non-declarative React component design.
-Note that this does rule does _not_ warn when a `ref` attribute appears in a standard HTML tag, like `<input>`.
+Warn when a `ref` attribute is found in a custom JSX component tag, as this is a smell of non-declarative React component design.
+Note that this rule does _not_ warn when a `ref` attribute appears in built-in component tags, like `<input />` or `<button />`.

 ## Rule Details